 5 Mindsets to Overcome Self-Doubt as First-Gens

-You know that feeling when you finally hit a goal—and instead of celebrating, your brain immediately asks, What’s next?
+Do you know that feeling when you finally hit a goal—and instead of celebrating, your brain immediately asks, “What’s next?”

-Many first-generation folks feel pressure to stick with their choices—whether it’s a career, a relationship, or a path they chose years ago.
-We’ve been taught that changing direction means we’ve wasted time or let someone down.
+Many first-gen folks feel pressure to stick with their choices—whether it’s a career, a relationship, or a path they chose years ago.
+We’ve often been taught that changing direction means we’ve wasted time or let someone down.
 But in reality, the ability to adapt is a sign of wisdom, not failure.

 What might you allow yourself to explore if you let go of the fear of “wasting time”?